 Scheme helps to ensure safety of bonfire events

-The scheme, which is now in its sixth year, provides a free service to organisers with the aim of ensuring that the district’s bonfire events run smoothly and that all possible measures have been taken to ensure public safety.
+The scheme, which is now in its seventh year, provides a free service to organisers with the aim of ensuring that the district’s bonfire events run smoothly and that all possible measures have been taken to ensure public safety.

 Far more than a ‘box ticking exercise’, the scheme involves a member of the council’s Health & Safety team visiting the site prior to the event, with the event plans and risk assessments considered by the Safety Advisory Group, a team of experts made up of senior officers from Warwickshire Police, Fire and Rescue Service, Ambulance Service, County Highways and the Council’s Health & Safety team.